 If you were under the age of 18 when the incident/abuse happened, you have two years from your 18th birthday to make a claim with CICA.
 This does not mean that you have to wait until you are 18 to make a claim, however.
 The sooner you make the claim, the better.

-The 2-year time limit does not count for historic sexual abuse.
+The 2-year time limit does not count for historic sexual abuse and rape claims.
 For example, if you have not reported a crime previously, and do so years later, the 2-year deadline will begin from when you report the crime to the police.

 It’s hard to report a crime, especially when it happened so long ago.
 It’s important to understand that you are not alone, and you are not at fault.
 If you’re not sure where to begin, contact a member of our team.
 We’re more than happy to offer you advice.